 We’ve also compiled a page with all kinds of free resources for learning Mandarin Chinese.
 The sky’s the limit!

-Contrary to what you might think, Chinese numbers really aren’t that hard to learn.
+Contrary to what you might think, numbers in Chinese really aren’t that hard to learn.
 They actually have a pretty logical structure.
-So, if you can learn the Chinese numbers 0-10, (and a few other words to express tens and hundreds), you’ll know enough to build any number!
+So, if you can learn the Chinese numbers 1-10, (and a few other words to express tens and hundreds), you’ll know enough to build any number!

 First things first, here’s how to say 0 in Chinese: